A family-focused long-term care residence

 Department of Human Services (DHS): We are working closely with DHS to clarify licensing, and to make sure our residents are being cared for in the appropriate setting.
-Alexandra Bartolic, Director of the Disability Services Division, and Assistant Commissioner Jennifer DeCubellis, Community Supports Administration, visited the Insley home to meet Aaron and see how he is cared for in his own home.
+Alexandra Bartolic, Director of the Disability Services Division, and former Assistant Commissioner Jennifer DeCubellis, Community Supports Administration, visited the Insley home to meet Aaron and see how he is cared for in his own home.
 We recieved a letter of support from Alex Bartolic recently, stating that "...we believe this home will meet an unidentified need to support adults living with brain injury in a community based setting."
 Also, that Granite House "...is an option that isn't currently available to meet the demand."

 Stillwater Medical Group: We are fortunate to have Dr. Donna Koning, Neurology, serving on our initial Board of Directors.
 Once the residence is complete, Dr. Koning will be a member of our admissions team to screen potential candidates through the county intake process.
 Upon admission of each new resident, Dr. Koning will make an initial Neurological assessment, and on an ongoing basis will provide quarterly home visits to Granite House for care of all the residents.